CapMetro Rail: Project Connect approval and planning

 the total estimated cost of Project Connect to $7.1 billion, of which $5.8 billion would pay for the 20-mile light rail system.
 An east-west Blue Line running along Riverside to the airport was planned to connect with the Orange Line downtown, where both would run through a 1.6 mile tunnel expected to provide improved speed, reliability, and capacity compared to an on-street line.
 A Gold Line Bus Rapid Transit line reusing the 2014 east-of-downtown route, a Green Line along CapMetro-owned freight tracks to Manor and Elgin and new bus park-and-rides throughout the city rounded out the plan to sway voters beyond the reach of the planned light rail.
 Voters ultimately approved, by 58%, the increase in property taxes proposed to help fund the system.

 After voter approval, the engineering and design of the light rail system continued.
 By 2022, the cost estimate to fully implement the original Project Connect plan had increased to $10.3 billion due to increased property acquisition prices, inflation caused by the COVID-19 pandemic, and scope changes to the original design.
 In particular, flood mitigation concerns, a Capitol View Corridor, and community engagement had combined to double the downtown tunnel's length to 4.2 miles.

 The most recent version of the project, approved by the Austin City Council in June 2023, no longer includes a downtown tunnel after it was eliminated to reduce costs down to $4.5 billion and advance the project more quickly.
 Trains will initially run along 9.8 miles of dedicated street lanes, with the full system to be constructed once additional funds are available.

+The project has faced opposition from Republican lawmakers; in 2023 and 2025 they unsuccessfully sought to disconnect the project from its property tax funding source, while Republican senator John Cornyn has stated publicly that he does not support the use of federal funding for the rail system, which is planned to cover half of the project costs.